 Buses leave regularly for hundreds of destinations between Marseilles and Genoa, and Buses 98 and 99 go into Nice every 20-30 minutes.
 Bus 98 goes from Terminal 1 into central Nice, while Bus 99 goes to the railway station from both terminals.
 TER and SNCF trains go to Cannes and most other main towns and cities from Nice, and the stations are within a mile of the airport.

-All major car rental companies are represented in the arrivals area, including Avis, Europcar, Hertz, Sixt, National and Libertans.
+All major car rental companies are represented in the arrivals area, including Avis, Europcar, Hertz and Sixt.

 A free shuttle bus connects the two terminals every 5-10 minutes between 4:30am and 12:30am; but they are within easy walking distance at other times.

-There are plenty of short and long-term parking is available at both terminals.
+There is short and long-term parking available at both terminals.
 P9 is the most economical, but P2 and P3 are closer to the terminals and charge about double.
 Extra-security parking is available in lots G1 and G2, and long-term parking is in lot P8, which is served by a free shuttle bus.

 Wifi is free in 30-minute increments.
 Pay-as-you-go internet terminals are also provided.